 What Is the Aspect Ratio of Your TV Screen?

-The aspect ratio is calculated by dividing the width by the height.
+The aspect ratio is the proportional relationship between a TV screen’s width and height.
+It is calculated by dividing the width by the height.

 What Is a 4:3 Aspect Ratio?